ProjectLibertyLabs/siwa/docs/src/QuickStart.md

   // Staging-Testnet Options
   // const options = { endpoint: 'staging' };

-  const redirectUrl = siwa.getRedirectUrl(signedRequest, callbackPath, options);
+  const authenticationUrl = siwa.generateAuthenticationUrl(signedRequest, callbackPath, options);
 }
 ```

 ## Step 2 (Web): Forward the User to a Browser

-For website interactions, just forward the user to the returned `redirectUrl`.
+For website interactions, just forward the user to the returned `authenticationUrl`.

 ## Step 2 (Android/iOS): Forward the User to an Embedded Browser